felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 ## 1. Background

 [Right whale](https://en.wikipedia.org/wiki/Right_whale) is an endangered species with fewer than 500 left in the Atlantic Ocean.
-As part of an ongoing preservation effort, experienced marine scientists track them across the ocean to understand their behaviors.
+As part of an ongoing preservation effort, experienced marine scientists track them across the ocean to understand their behaviors, and monitor their health condition.
 The current process is quite time-consuming and laborious.
-It involves photographing these whales during aerial survey, selecting and importing the photos into a catalog.
-Finally trained researchers identify the photos against the known right whales, with the help of the unique callosity pattern on the whale head (see digram below).
+It starts with photographing these whales during aerial surveys, selecting and importing the photos into a catalog, and finally the photos are compared against the known whales inside the catalog by trained researchers.
+Each right whale has unique callosity pattern on the whale head (see digram below).
 You can find more details at [the compeition page](https://www.kaggle.com/c/noaa-right-whale-recognition).
-The goal of the competition is to develop an automated process to identify the whales from aerial photos.
+The goal of the competition was to develop an automated process to identify the whales from aerial photos.

 ![](https://teacheratsea.files.wordpress.com/2015/05/img_2292.jpg)